 If you don’t know, WhichAddOn is the dream in action of my husband, Marlon and myself.
 Both Marlon and I are accountants by trade collectively with 25+ years of experience in inventory, manufacturing and warehouse management.
-Marlon loves the implementation work and the intricacies of taking the information from a client’s current system and making it one millions times better in the cloud, without the headache of doing it yourself.
+Marlon loves the implementation work and the intricacies of taking the information from a client’s current system and making it one million times better in the cloud, without the headache of doing it yourself.
 I enjoy the challenge of finding the right solution to implement and the process of training our client’s team through a comfortable transition once the system is all set up by Marlon and his implementation team.

 DEAR Inventory has had a huge amount of upgrades and releases over the past year.
-There really is not much that different between Cin7 and DEAR Inventory these days when you are looking at the systems at face value.
+There really is not that much different between Cin7 and DEAR Inventory these days when you are looking at the systems at face value.
 The core advantages of DEAR Inventory I love are:

 - Convert into almost any language in both web version and on printed documents

-- All-in-one solution – POS, B2B, Ecommerce and shipping integrations
+- All-in-one solution – POS, B2B, e-commerce and shipping integrations

 - Price override functionality